Water and Sewer Service

-The City of Portage contracts the annual maintenance and operation of the sanitary sewer and water systems with United Water.
-Annual operation and maintenance consists of providing safe and reliable water and sewer services.
-You can reach United Water by calling (269) 324-9235
+The City of Portage contracts the annual maintenance and operation of the sanitary sewer and water systems with Suez Environmental.
+Annual operation and maintenance consist of providing safe and reliable water and sewer services.
+You can reach Suez by calling (269) 324-9235.

-Utility rates are reviewed annually by City Council and adopted prior to July 1 of each calendar year.
+Utility Rates are reviewed annually by City Council and adopted prior to July 1 of each calendar year.
+View current utility rates.

 Storm Water Management in the City of Portage

-Collection of storm water is an important responsibility of the City of Portage.
-The City of Portage maintains approximately 210 miles of storm sewer infrastructure ranging from local street drainage to 66” diameter collection pipes.
-In Portage most storm water is collected in catch basins and infiltrated back to the ground.
-The city also maintains approximately 100 storm water outfalls to Portage Creek, Austin Lake, West Lake and Gourdneck Lake.
+Collection of stormwater is an important responsibility of the City of Portage.
+The City of Portage maintains approximately 210 miles of storm sewer infrastructure ranging from local street drainage to 66" diameter collection pipes.
+In Portage most stormwater is collected in catch basins and infiltrated back to the ground.
+The city also maintains approximately 100 stormwater outfalls to Portage Creek, Austin Lake, West Lake and Gourdneck Lake.
 These surface water discharges are permitted by the State of Michigan by a National Pollution Discharge Elimination System Storm Water permit.
-The city undertakes programs annually to address localized flooding issues along the street and the public right-of-way.
-Storm water runoff occurs when precipitation from rain or snowmelt flows over the ground.
-Impervious surfaces like driveways, sidewalks and streets prevent storm water from naturally soaking into the ground.
-Storm water can pick up debris, chemicals, dirt and other pollutants and flow into a storm sewer system or directly to a lake, stream, river or wetland.
-In Portage, most storm water flows into retention basins and infiltrates into the ground.
-Any storm water that is discharged untreated can have many adverse effects on plants, fish, animals and people.
+The city undertakes programs annually to address localized flooding issues along the street ad the public right-of-way.
+Stormwater runoff occurs when precipitation from rain or snowmelt flows over the ground.
+Impervious surfaces like driveways, sidewalks and streets prevent stormwater from naturally soaking into the ground.
+Stormwater can pick up debris, chemicals, dirt and other pollutants and flow into a storm sewer system or directly to a lake, stream, river or wetland.
+In Portage, most stormwater flows into retention basins and infiltrates into the ground.
+Any stormwater that is discharged untreated can have many adverse effects on plants, fish, animals and people.